-Monday, the U.S. Secret Service underscored the cyber danger to small and medium-sized businesses (SMBs), testifying before the Senate Homeland Security and Government Affairs Committee that
+Monday, the U.S. Secret Service underscored the cyber danger to small and medium-sized businesses (SMBs), testifying before the Senate Homeland Security and Government Affairs Committee that cybercriminals are increasingly targeting small and medium-sized businesses that do not update their computer security, according to a story by the Associated Press.

 Most of the attacks are waged by overseas criminal groups looking to steal sensitive financial and personal information, said Michael Merritt, assistant director of the Secret Service's office of investigation.